 The best players to play for both Barcelona and PSG:

-The top scoring Brazilian in Champions League history, Neymar emerged as one of the most exciting young talents in world football at Santos before signing for Barcelona, where he would form part of arguably the most formidable forward line of the modern era.
+The top scoring Brazilian in Champions League history, Neymar emerged as one of the most exciting young talents in world football at Santos before signing for Barcelona, where he formed part of arguably the most formidable forward line of the modern era.

-The Brazil international’s record-breaking move to Paris was designed to take the star out of the shadow of Messi and see him emerge as the world’s best, but despite several moments of magic injuries have prevented him hitting the heights expected.
+The move was designed to take the star out of the shadow of Messi and see him emerge as the world’s best, but despite several moments of magic, injuries have largely prevented him hitting the heights once expected.

-The following summer saw a clamour for his signature and it was Barcelona who won, beating off competition from Manchester United to secure a transfer that would help change the course of the club’s history.
+The following summer saw a clamour for his signature and it was Barcelona who won the race, beating off competition from Manchester United to secure a transfer that helped to change the course of the club’s history.

 Ronaldinho became the driving force behind the Catalan’s rise back to the summit of the European game, arriving at a Barcelona side without a major trophy in four seasons and inspiring the club to back-to-back league titles and the Champions League.